The 5 Biggest Mistakes in Fleet Electrification – and how to avoid them

 💡 Pro tip: Smart charging management distributes charging power dynamically.
 This reduces peak loads and saves grid connection costs.

-Mistake 3: The Overdimensioning Cost Trap
+Mistake 3: The overdimensioning cost trap

 More charging points don’t automatically mean more efficiency.
 Installing too many chargers too early ties up capital and increases operating costs – without matching actual demand.